bohaterewicz/Sales_forecasting_model/README.md

 **Important notice**:

-The final model, which went into production, was created using train/test split, autoregressive part (AR), as well as custom α for each UPC, so that the regularization strength was chosen based on a minimalization of RMSE.
+The final model, which went into production, was created using train/test split, autoregressive part (AR), as well as custom α for each UPC, so that the regularization strength was chosen based on a minimalization of MAE.
 The presented model is a reduced version calculated on a synthetic dataset.

 **Project Overview:**